scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 For this example, we will explore the Voyager 2 trajectory.
-We will identify the time and distance of the Uranus planetary encounter, and also find the time periods where Voyager 2 was in line with the sun. was in solar conjunction.
+We will identify the time and distance of the Uranus planetary encounter, and also find the time periods where Voyager 2 was in line with the sun.
 Along the way we will highlight various aspects of MONTE's core systems.
 Also, if our exploration happens to turn up anything interesting (it will), we will take some time to investigate what we find.

 Voyager 2 Trajectory
 ^^^^^^^^^^^^^^^^^^^^